gabriellabann/SE-SCC-Depression-clone/research-assessment.md

     2. Uses `forcats` functions in a data transformation pipeline
     - NOTE: Though they are base R functions, `factor()` and `levels()` can be used to meet this objective as long as they are used in a way that demonstrates the same skills as `forcats` functions, which should involve including optional arguments

-        -   [ ] Objective attempt
+        -   [X] Objective attempt
         -   [ ] Objective met
-        -   Grader comments:
+        -   Grader comments: in addition to .qmd, in SE-SCC-Depression.R

 ### Data visualization with ggplot2